 First, let’s examine why I absolutely recommend that this Redditor take full advantage of the 100% match.
 A 100% 401(k) match is essentially free money.
 For every dollar this user puts into their 401(k), their employer will contribute another dollar.
 This can dramatically grow their retirement savings over time, thanks to compound interest.

-The Roth IRA Advantage
+The Roth IRA Advantage and High-Earner Mandates

 The Redditor reports that they prefer their Roth IRA because they can withdraw from it.
 Roth IRAs are fantastic for young savers because the money grows tax-free, and unlike traditional 401(k) accounts, you can withdraw your contributions (but not earnings) at any time without penalty.

-My Suggestion: A Two-Pronged Approach
+My Suggestion: An Adaptive Three-Pronged Approach

 Remember, this is just my opinion, not financial advice!